macloo/python-adv-web-apps/docs/configparser.rst

 Note, you will need to ensure that the **path** on the third line above matches your system.

 You will use ``config.get()`` separately for each key or token.

+`Read more about configparser <https://docs.python.org/3/library/configparser.html>`_ in the Python docs.

+You might find it necessary to use Python’s ``pathlib`` module for writing relative paths. `Learn more here. <https://realpython.com/python-pathlib/>`_

 .